Histopathology Multi-modal Embedding for Pathology Composed Retrieval: Introduction

 \section{Introduction}

 The digitization of pathology has created a promising opportunity for Artificial Intelligence (AI) to enhance clinical diagnosis~\cite{lu2024visual, xiang2025vision, sun2024pathmmu}.
-However, current AI models in this high-stops domain face trust barriers.
+However, current AI models in this high-stakes domain face trust barriers.
 Traditional supervised models are ``black boxes'' that lack transparency, while emerging Large Language Models (LLMs) introduce the clinically unacceptable risk of hallucination~\cite{guidotti2018survey, huang2025survey}.
 Given these risks, a retrieval-based paradigm is more suitable for clinical application~\cite{bera2019artificial, chen2022fast}.
 Rather than predicting a diagnosis, a retrieval system functions as a ``computational consult''~\cite{shmatko2022artificial}.
 It searches its database for relevant information based on a pathologist's query~\cite{kalra2020yottixel, alfasly2025validation}.
 This approach empowers pathologists to examine this information and draw their own expert-guided conclusions, preserving clinical autonomy and fostering trust~\cite{cai2019human, hu2024histopathology}.
 Therefore, a powerful, specialized retrieval model is important for advancing scalable AI in pathology.

-Recent advances in multi-modal learning have enabled basic retrieval~\cite{sunpathgen, sun2024pathasst, huang2023visual}, but SOTA pathology models like MUSK~\cite{xiang2025vision} and CONCH~\cite{lu2024visual} remain constrained by their CLIP-like, dual-encoder architectures.
-This rigid design has two critical flaws.
-First, it limits them to simple retrieval (e.g., image-to-text or text-to-image).
-Second, it requires resizing images to a low, fixed resolution (e.g., 336x336)~\cite{xiang2025vision}, discarding crucial diagnostic details.
-However, real-world patient cases are inherently multi-modal, encompassing images, text reports, and omics data~\cite{el2025rise, mills2022multi}.
-Pathologists' queries are therefore inherently compositional and omni-modal, blending these data types.
-To address this gap, we formally define the task of Pathology Composed Retrieval (PCR): Given a query composed of an interleaved sequence of images, texts, and other data, retrieve the most relevant items from a database.
-This task requires an omni-modal embedding model, which can generate a single, semantically vector from any combination of modalities for complex retrieval tasks.
+While recent multi-modal models have enabled basic pathology retrieval~\cite{lu2024visual,xiang2025vision}, they are limited to simple retrieval (e.g., image-to-text or text-to-image) by their dual-encoder architectures.
+Real-world clinical queries in pathology are inherently compositional and interleaved.
+Architecturally, dual-encoders lack a mechanism to deeply fuse such interleaved multi-modal inputs, resulting in an \textbf{Architectural Mismatch}.
+Forcing these models to perform composed retrieval may discard critical cross-modal semantic interactions.
+To address this gap, we formally define the task of \textbf{Pathology Composed Retrieval (PCR)}: retrieving the most relevant items from a database given a query composed of an interleaved sequence of pathology images, texts, and videos.
+This task requires a multi-modal embedding model, which can generate a single, semantically embedding from any combination of modalities for complex retrieval tasks.